The Clan of the Cave Bear (film): Plot

 After Iza's death, Broud is named chief by Brun.
-Broud's first order is to take Ayla for himself and separate her from her son, giving him to another couple, and he also exiles the already elderly Creb as there's another shaman in charge.
+Broud's first order is to take Ayla for himself and separate her from her son, giving him to another couple.
+Broud also exiles the elderly Creb as another shaman has been designated.
 Ayla opposes and fights Broud, defeating him.
-Thus a humiliated Broud agrees to keep Creb with the clan, but Ayla still chooses to leave, saying goodbye to her son, in search of her own people.
+Brun confronts Broud, shaming Broud.
+Thus a humiliated Broud agrees to keep Creb with the clan.
+Ayla still chooses to leave, saying goodbye to her son and Creb, in search of her own people, the Others, in the lands far to the west.